lquatrin/i3d21/assignment_3.md

 #### 2. Axis angle:

 This is the standard reprensetation used in this assignment.
 In this case, the rotation is calculated based on an arbitrary axis, which is defined by the composition of 3 angles.
-According to the PyTorch3D documentation, the arbitrary axis is calculated using the Rodriguez Formula (from **so3_exponential_map**).
+According to the PyTorch3D documentation, the arbitrary axis is calculated using the Rodriguez Formula, and the 3x3 rotation matrix can be recovered using the method **so3_exponential_map**.

 This representation does not generate the singularity problem, but we must convert back to a matrix to be able to composite a rotation.
 In addition, there is an ambiguity if we have the same axis with exchanged sign, since they can represent the same rotation.
 Still, they present the same limitation from the euler angles: it is difficult to provide a smooth interpolation between two points, and the small change of the parameters does not represent the same amount in a rigid body.